-We currently have two fantastic places that we stay in: a centre in The New Forest, with purpose built accommodation near to woods and rivers with excellent spaces for revising and our newest centre at Bell Heath in a beautiful area of North Worcestershire.
+We currently have two fantastic places that we stay in: a centre in The New Forest, with purpose built accommodation near to woods and rivers with excellent spaces for revising and our latest centre at Bell Heath in a beautiful area of North Worcestershire.
 Sleeping arrangements will be in single sex dorms, both with bedding provided.
 All of our meals are freshly prepared every day and will be eaten together in a comfortable dining room.
 All outdoor equipment will be provided and there is a room for wet and muddy kit.

 As well as your A Level Maths revision or First Aid session, each day will involve a physical activity session outside such as archery, mountain biking, orienteering, highropes, kayaking, trekking or bushcraft skills.
 Each day may also include extra optional workshops on specific topics, and the choice of further quiet revision time in the evening or a shared group activity such a cooking, quiz, games.
 We also often have a talk on one of the evenings by a relevant speaker or the local Mountain Rescue Team.
 We want your DofE residential to be productive, fun and challenging.